 - view as list

 This fact sheet provides updated statistics on health coverage and describes the major sources of health insurance for non-elderly adult women ages 18–64, including employer-sponsored or job-based coverage, Medicaid, insurance in the individual market, and Medicare.
-It also provides data on the 12.8 million women who are uninsured, and summarizes the major implications of the Affordable Care Act (ACA) for women and their health coverage.
+It also provides data on uninsured women, and summarizes the major implications of the Affordable Care Act (ACA) for women and their health coverage.

 This short fact sheet answers questions about how where a woman works may affect the contraceptive coverage she may receive.